-The understanding of etch phenomenon was enhanced by the recognization of various types of imperfections in a crystal.
+The understanding of etch phenomenon was enhanced by the recognition of various types of imperfections in a crystal.
 The defect points are relatively weakly bound with the crystal surface.
-They need less energy to dissociate than that required by points (atoms) in regular structure.
+They used less energy to dissociate than that required by points (atoms) in regular structure.
 If chemical or physical change gives sufficient energy to dissociate imperfections from the exposed surface, etch pits or etch figures are observed on it.
-It is not necessary that the solvent should be present at the time of etching, other appropriate physical conditions such as ionic bombardment, temperature etc. also help to form etch pits at preferential points on a crystal surface.
-Following are the ways of obtaining preferential dissolution on a crystal surface (i) Chemical dissolution (ii) Thermal dissolution (iii) Ionic dissolution (iv) Electrolytic dissolution and (v) Dissolution by dehydration.
-The chemical etching usually produces a few or all features on a crystal surface mentioned below :
+It is not necessary that the solvent should be present at the time of etching, other appropriate physical conditions such as ionic bombardment, temperature, etc., also help to form etch pits at preferential points on a crystal surface.
+Following are the ways of obtaining preferential dissolution on a crystal surface.

+- (i) Chemical dissolution

+- (ii) Thermal dissolution

+- (iii) Ionic dissolution

+- (iv) Electrolytic dissolution, and

+- (v) Dissolution by dehydration.

+The chemical etching usually produces a few or all features on a crystal surface mentioned below:

-(i) Etch pits, terraced, flat-bottomed and point-bottomed, (ii) Shallow pits, pits with beaks, (iii) linear etch rows, (iv) Tunnels and dendritic etch figures (v) Etch hillocks, (vi) Etch spirals etc.
+- (i) Etch pits, terraced, flat-bottomed and point-bottomed,

+- (ii) Shallow pits, pits with beaks,

+- (iii) Linear etch rows and intersecting etch rows,

+- (iv) Tunnels and dendritic etch figures,

+- (v) Etch hillocks, and

+- (vi) Etch spirals.

-3.2 DISLOCATION DELINEATION BY ETCHING :
+8.2 DISLOCATION DELINEATION BY ETCHING:

 The study of topographical features on crystal surfaces has assumed increasing importance due to the information it provides for defect structure and under favourable circumstances the history of the growth of crystals.
 There are several methods of studying surface for revealing dislocations ending on the surface.
-They are (i) Etching technique, (ii) Decoration method, (iii) X-rays and (iv) Electron microscopy.
-Important experimental studies on microtopographical features were made by utilizing the above techniques.
-In the present chapter studies of delineation of dislocation by characteristic etch features and also of growth features on crystal surfaces by high resolution optical techniques are reviewed.
+They are, made by utilizing the above techniques.
+In the present chapter studies of delineation of dislocations by characteristic etch features and also of growth features on crystal surfaces by high resolution optical techniques are reviewed.